Prashant-Chandel/IOS-progressbar-for--android/README.md

 # Adding IOSProgressHUD to your project

+Gradle
+Include this in your app build.gradle

-step 1:Add it in your root build.gradle at the end of repositories:
+Add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {